 - a.
 Deviation for the deficient loading area (940 sq. ft. required, 480 sq. ft. provided); - b.
 Waiver to permit a decorative fence in lieu of the required berm along Grand River Avenue; - c.
 Waiver to permit the use of evergreen trees in lieu of the required canopy trees as required building foundation landscaping; - d.
-Waiver for the installation of large shrubs around the existing detention basin; and e.
-Section 9 facade waiver for the overage of Asphalt shingles and underage of brick.

-The agreement shall also include language related to screening along the south property line that reflects the language that was in the previous agreement to provide sufficient buffering capacity between the adjacent properties.
+Waiver for the installation of large shrubs around the existing detention basin; and - e.
+Section 9 facade waiver for the overage of Asphalt shingles and underage of brick. - f.
+Inclusion of language related to screening along the south property line that reflects language that was in the previous

-The agreement shall also include language requiring pedestrian scale street lighting along the frontage of Grand River consistent with lighting used on adjacent developments.
+- agreement to provide sufficient buffering capacity between the adjacent properties. - g.
+Requirement of pedestrian scale street lighting along the frontage of Grand River consistent with lighting used on adjacent developments